On “keeping up” – and why Tortoises go faster

-When my mentor talked about how people often give up too soon in business because they feel they are not going “fast enough” or feel they are not “keeping up” it reminded of something that happened to me quite a few years ago, well before my current business existed.
+When my own mentor talked about how people often give up too soon in business because they feel they are not going “fast enough” or not “keeping up” it reminded me of something that happened to me quite a few years ago, well before my current business existed.

-At that point, I was very interested in online marketing and so I was doing a course on it.
-The teacher wanted us to see it as more of a long-term thing and not some kind of get rich quick scheme, telling us that if we wanted to build a genuinely successful business online then it was going to take time and that we would actually get there more quickly by going at a slow and steady pace – but taking small action every single day.
-He encouraged us to think of ourselves as tortoises – going at a slow methodical pace but knowing that we would get there in the end.
+At that point, I was taking a course in online marketing and setting up a website to help people with anxiety.
+The teacher wanted us to see it as a long-term thing and not some kind of get rich quick scheme.
+She told us that if we wanted to build a genuinely successful business online, then it was going to take time and that we would actually get there more quickly by going at a slow and steady pace – by taking small actions every single day.
+He encouraged us to think of ourselves as tortoises – slow and methodical but knowing that we would get there in the end.

-But I was so impatient in those days – I was very hard on myself and wanted to be further ahead than I was.
+I was so impatient in those days – I was very hard on myself and was just desperate to be further ahead than I was.
 But I could see he was making an important point.
-So, to remind myself, I bought myself a little soft toy of a tortoise which I kept on my desk, and all my passwords at the time had some variation of the word tortoise in them just to remind me that it was ok to take my time.
+So, to remind myself, I bought myself a little soft toy of a tortoise which I kept on my desk, and all my passwords at the time had some variation of the word tortoise in them just to remind me that it was ok to take my time!

 A more recent reminder

-One of the things that has prompted me to talk about this today is that I recently I opened enrolment for the Business from the Heart Community membership, which closed a week ago (at the time of recording this).
-What was really interesting to me was that by the end of the first week we’d already had a handful of emails in from people saying things like, “I’m worried about being in this membership because I feel like I’m not keeping up” or “I feel I’m falling behind”.
+One of the things that has prompted me to talk about this today is that I recently opened enrolment for the Business from the Heart Community membership, which closed a week ago.
+What was really interesting to me was that by the end of the first week we’d already had a handful of emails in from people saying things like, “I’m worried about being in this membership because I feel like I’m not keeping up” or “I feel I’m falling behind already”.

-Now this is particularly fascinating because it’s a membership, it’s not a course.
-Its absolutely built and designed to be a “go at your own pace” type of a model, to meet people wherever they’re at.
+Now, this was particularly fascinating to me because it’s a membership – it’s not a course with modules you have to work through at the same pace as everyone else.
+It’s built and designed to be a “go at your own pace” type of a model, to meet people wherever they’re at.

-And the reason its fascinating to me is because is it brings up something that comes up for so many of us – that we’re so often naturally inclined to compare ourselves unfavourably to other people or to some vision of ourselves and where we think we should be, and find ourselves lacking.
+How we are so naturally inclined to compare ourselves unfavourably to other people or to some vision of ourselves and where we think we should be and find ourselves lacking.